trtrungnghia2001/single-app-site/README.md

 This project compiles applications that I have researched.
 If needed, you can copy and run it on your computer.

 Have a pleasant and productive workday!
+Thank you.